Skip to main content

 1. Wallet address: A wallet address is required, because it is necessary for the miner to receive their mining reward (in this case, we must use the Tonkeeper Testnet mode).

-2. Collection address: A collection address is required to act as a smart contract to correctly mine an NFT (to carry out this process copy the NFT collection address, under the TON unboarding challenge collection name from the Getgems website).
+2. Collection address: A collection address is required to act as a smart contract to correctly mine an NFT (to carry out this process copy the NFT collection address, under the TON onboarding challenge collection name from the Getgems website).

-import {Address} from "ton"
+import {Address} from '@ton/ton';

-const wallet = Address.parse('YOUR_WALLET_ADDRESS');
+const walletAddress = Address.parse('YOUR_WALLET_ADDRESS');

-const collection = Address.parse('COLLECTION_ADDRESS');
+const collectionAddress = Address.parse('COLLECTION_ADDRESS');

 }

-Using the async main() Function
+Using the async mine() Function

 Later in the process of creating a TON NFT Miner, several requests will be executed to the public API to relay responses to the correct string of code in exchange for the desired instructions.
-By leveraging the Async/await function, code simplicity is improved dramatically.
+By leveraging the async/await function, code simplicity is improved dramatically.

 Address Parsing